makuachteny/Shell-Navigation/init_files_variables_and_expansions/README.md

-File 9-divide_and_rule writes a script that prints the result of POWER divided by DIVIDE, followed by a new line
+File 10-love_exponent_breath writes a script that displays the result of BREATH to the power LOVE